levelup360pro/builder-resources/scripts/ai-foundry-security-testing/README.md

     (1) Restrictive-then-ease approach, or
     (2) Integration with AI protection platforms like Lakera.

 Verify thoroughly for your env.

-Excited for Microsoft's continued innovations in this space!
+Shared with Microsoft for feedback—excited for their innovationsin this space!

 ## Important Disclaimer & Responsible Use